Opuntia anahuacensis, Anahuac Pricklypear

 What is Opuntia anahuacensis?

-Opuntia anahuacensis is a prickly pear cactus of sandy soils associated with the Gulf of Mexico, and this has earned it the name beach prickly pear or beach Opuntia.
-The plants are 30-60 cm tall, but multiple plants can form large horizontal, impenetrable thickets several meters across.
+Opuntia anahuacensis is a prickly pear cactus of sandy soils associated with the southwestern Lousiana and eastern Texas along the aeolian dunes of the Gulf of Mexico.
+The plants are 30-67 cm tall, but multiple plants can form large horizontal, impenetrable thickets several meters across.

 Details

-The cladodes are about 10-15 cm wide and up to 25 cm long; they are obovate, and some have suggestions of a neck, so that some elliptical cladodes are reminiscent of elongate ping-pong paddles because of their almost stipitate neck and short round tips.
+The cladodes are about 10-15 cm wide and up to 25 cm long; they are obovate, strongly rounded at the apex, and taper demonstrably to the base giving the suggestion of a neck.
 Pads of this prickly pear can have spines or essentially no spines.
-But, there are usually no more than 1-2 spines per areole on this Opuntia.
+Often there are usually no more than 1-2 spines per areole on this Opuntia.
 If there is a spine, it is often 2(3) cm long and porrect.
 If there is a second spine, it is shorter and deflexed.
 Spines are yellow when new but may fade to whitish.

 If spines are present on the fruit, they are transient.
-The stigma is white.
-O. anahuacensis may co-occur with O. bentonii, but we have not observed that.
-The latter species is decidedly more spiny, has yellow stigmas, and visible veins between aeroles.
+The stigma is white, and the stigma is bulbous.
+O. anahuacensis may co-occur with O. bentonii.
+The latter species is shrublike, not reclining, decidedly more spiny, has yellow stigmas, and visible veins between aeroles.

 Other Notes

-We found this Opuntia near the saltwater in sandy areas on Galveston Island, Texas, and one location on Bolivar Peninsula, Texas.
+We found this Opuntia near the saltwater in the foredunes on Galveston Island, Texas, on Bolivar Peninsula, and in the Sea Rim Star Park, Texas.
 It grew on the sand dunes above the highest tide marks.
-It was originally described from Anahuac, TX.
 Another report places the plant in southwestern Louisiana.
-Additionally, a isolated, depauperate population of this prickly pear was found as much as 15 miles inland growing in deep, sandy soils along a freshwater, inland waterway.
+It was originally described from Anahuac, TX, but we could not find it in that area.
+Additionally, a single, isolated, depauperate population of this prickly pear was found on several acres as much as 15 miles inland growing in deep, sandy soils along a freshwater, inland waterway.
 O. anahuacensis may occur along the many secluded miles of the south Texas Gulf Coast, but this is not documented by us.
+A report by David Martin (iNaturalist) places the species on South Padred Island.
 Overall then, it could be widespread.

-O. anahuacensis may not be commonly noticed as a distinct Opuntia species.
-O. anahuacensis may be mistaken for O. stricta, which was reported along the upper Texas Gulf Coast (Pinkava, Flora of North America), but which has never been reported again.
+O. anahuacensis is not commonly noticed as a distinct Opuntia species.
+It may mistaken for O. stricta, which was reported along the upper Texas Gulf Coast (Pinkava, Flora of North America), but which has never been reported again and which is a distinctly different plant.
 Some botanists have conflated O. dillenii with O. anahuacensis (Anderson, 2001).
-The two opuntias are different, and we have never observed either O. stricta or O. dillenii in Texas.
+Like O. stricta, we have never observed O. dillenii in Texas.

 Though it is associated with beach areas, this prickly pear does well in gardens where it can form a large, wide plant if not kept in check.
 It may be cold-hardy to USDA hardiness zone 7, but it comes from an essentially frost-free environment immediatly along the coast.